Robert Wilson (director)

-Robert Wilson (born October 4, 1941) is an American experimental theater stage director and playwright who has been described by The New York Times as "[America]'s – or even the world's – foremost vanguard 'theater artist.'"
-He has also worked as a choreographer, performer, painter, sculptor, video artist, and sound and lighting designer.
+Robert Wilson (October 4, 1941 – July 31, 2025) was an American director and playwright of experimental theater who was described by The New York Times as "[America]'s – or even the world's – foremost vanguard 'theater artist.'"
+He also worked as a choreographer, performer, painter, sculptor, video artist, and sound and lighting designer.

 Wilson is best known for his collaboration with Philip Glass and Lucinda Childs on Einstein on the Beach, and his frequent collaborations with Tom Waits.
-In 1991, Wilson established The Watermill Center, "a laboratory for performance" on the East End of Long Island, New York, regularly working with opera and theatre companies, as well as cultural festivals.
+In 1991, Wilson established The Watermill Center, "a laboratory for performance" on the East End of Long Island, New York, regularly working with opera and theater companies, as well as cultural festivals.
 Wilson "has developed as an avant-garde artist specifically in Europe amongst its modern quests, in its most significant cultural centers, galleries, museums, opera houses and theaters, and festivals".

 Early life and education

-Wilson was born in Waco, Texas, the son of Loree Velma (née Hamilton) and D.M.
+Robert Wilson was born October 4, 1941 in Waco, Texas, the son of Loree Velma (née Hamilton) and D.M.
 Wilson, a lawyer.
 He had a difficult youth as the gay son of a conservative family.
 "When I was growing up, it was a sin to go to the theater.
 It was a sin if a woman wore pants.
 There was a prayer box in school, and if you saw someone sinning you could put their name in the prayer box, and on Fridays everyone would pray for those people whose names were in the prayer box."
 He was stuttering and taken to a local dance instructor called Bird "Baby" Hoffman, who helped him overcome his stutter.
 After attending local schools, he studied business administration at the University of Texas from 1959 to 1962.

-He moved to Brooklyn, New York in 1963 to change fields, study art and architecture.
+He moved to Brooklyn, New York, in 1963 to change fields, study art and architecture.
 At some point he went to Arizona to study architecture with Paolo Soleri at his desert complex.
 Wilson found himself drawn to the work of pioneering choreographers George Balanchine, Merce Cunningham, and Martha Graham, among others.
 He engaged in therapeutic theater work with brain-injured and disabled children in New York.
 He received a BFA in architecture from the Pratt Institute in 1965.
 He directed a "ballet for iron-lung patients where the participants moved a fluorescent streamer with their mouths while the janitor danced dressed as Miss America".
 During this period, he also attended lectures by Sibyl Moholy-Nagy (widow of László Moholy-Nagy), and studied painting with artist George McNeil.